YoussefSultan/FruitAPIaccess/README.md

 # FruitAPIaccess
-This is a jupyter notebook that pulls data from a fruit RestAPI in JSON format to a pandas DataFrame format.
+This is a jupyter notebook that pulls data from a fruit RestAPI in JSON format and preprocesses it to a pandas DataFrame format.

 ### Thanks to https://fruityvice.com for the API